 - If electricity is lost for an extended period of time, a snowbank in your yard can become a makeshift freezer for food.

-- Excessive exposure can lead to frostbite, which is damage to body tissue that is frozen.
+- Excessive exposure can lead to frostbite, which is damaging to body tissue that is frozen.
 Frostbite causes a loss of feeling and a pale appearance in extremities, such as fingers, toes, ear lobes or the tip of the nose.
 If symptoms are detected, seek medical help immediately.
-Slowly rewarm the affected areas as you await medical assistance.

 - When utilizing alternate heating sources, such as your fireplace, wood stove or space heater, take the necessary safety precautions.
 Keep a fire extinguisher handy, ensuring everyone knows how to use it properly.
 Test smoke alarms.